-Seek out spectacular autumnal valleys and vibrant woodlands this season in bold, beautiful Britain
+With a colourful autumn predicted, seek out spectacular valleys and vibrant woodlands this season in bold, beautiful Britain

 At 648 acres, Brede is one of the biggest Woodland Trust sites in England and lies within the High Weald AONB in East Sussex, approximately six miles north of Hastings.
 The site comprises ten separate ancient woods, some of which retain their original broadleaved character with extensive areas of hornbeam and sweet chestnut coppice.

-Visitors to Beacon Hill can expect steep climbs and stunning autumn scenery, a very popular place to visit for both locals and tourists.
-A copse of large old beech trees, visible for miles, form a distinctive crown on the ridge.
+Visitors to Beacon Hill can expect steep climbs and stunning autumn scenery.
+A copse of large old beech trees, visible for miles, forms a distinctive crown on the ridge.
 The wood includes features dating back to Neolithic, Bronze age and Roman periods.
-Bronze Age barrows (burial mounds), old quarry pits and various standing stones are just some of the features to look for, with the great Roman road the Fosse Way crossing through the wood.
+Bronze Age barrows (burial mounds), old quarry pits and various standing stones are just some of the features to look out for, and the Fosse Way – a great Roman road – crosses through the wood too.

-More recently the Auxiliary Unit, one of the most secret services of the Second World War, had a base here, operating out of an underground bunker.
-Today’s visitors can explore its springs, gullies, ridges, ponds, rides and glades, soaking up the wonderful colour of autumn.
+More recently, the Auxiliary Unit – one of the most secretive services of the Second World War – had a base here, operating out of an underground bunker.
+Today’s visitors can explore its springs, gullies, ridges, ponds, rides and glades, soaking up the wonderful colours of autumn.

 Quiet and off the beaten track, Tyrrels Wood is a welcome spot for visitors and wildlife alike.
 At the centre is an ancient woodland site, named Boscus de Grischave in records dating back to 1251, and believed to have been around since the Ice Age.
 It has been designated a Site of Special Scientific Interest (SSSI) because of the immense variety of woodland packed into such a small area.

 Paths wind through dense undergrowth, emerging in open areas that boast big veteran oak trees.
-A circular route around the site can be enjoyed and, despite no way markings or information board, is relatively easy to follow and enjoy the diverse autumnal colours created by native species such as oak, hazel, ash, field maple birch and rowan.
+A circular route around the site is easy to follow, passing through the diverse autumnal colours created by native species such as oak, hazel, ash, field maple birch and rowan.

-You get four woods for the price of one at Lumb Brook Valley as it is in reality a collection of interconnected but distinctive woodland sites.
-The Fords Rough contains an area of ancient woodland while, in the valley, you will discover a diverse range of shrubs and flowers.
-A surfaced, if sometimes waterlogged, footpath provides access through the length of the wood.
+You get four woods for the price of one at Lumb Brook Valley, as it is a collection of interconnected but distinctive woodland sites.
+The Fords Rough contains an area of ancient woodland, and in the valley you will discover a diverse range of shrubs and flowers.
+A surfaced (if sometimes waterlogged) footpath provides access through the length of the wood.

 Crinan Wood rises 100 metres above the picturesque village of the same name.
-The Crinan Canal borders the site and the famous Corrievreckan whirlpool is a few miles out to sea (if it's really wild you can hear it from the wood!)
-Crinan Wood is an exceptional place; with its moist, warm climate it is often described as a remnant of Scotland’s own rainforest and it is home to a vast variety of ferns and lichens.
+The Crinan Canal borders the site, and the famous Corryvreckan whirlpool is a few miles out to sea (if it's really wild you can hear it from the wood).
+Crinan Wood is an exceptional place; with its moist, warm climate it is often described as a remnant of Scotland’s own rainforest, and it is home to a vast variety of ferns and lichens.

 24 species of birds can be found in the wood, including buzzard, tree creeper, redstart and wood warbler.
 Such impressive natural diversity is typical of the ancient Atlantic oakwoods of the west coast of Scotland.
-There was a time when oakwoods stretched between countries.
-From Spain and France, to England, Wales and Scotland a scattering of this native oakwood still survives.
-Crinan Wood is one of them.
+There was a time when oakwoods stretched between countries: through Spain and France, to England, Wales and Scotland.
+A scattering of this native oakwood still survives, and Crinan Wood is one of them.

-Carngafallt is a wonderful place to see birds or simply enjoy the view.
+Carngafallt is a wonderful place to watch birds or simply enjoy the view.
 The moorland landscape looks especially colourful in late summer and into autumn.
 Birds of prey are always present, including red kites, buzzards and peregrines.
 Ravens, too, are easily seen.
-Winter thrushes, redwings and fieldfares, feast among the berried rowan trees, sometimes with ring ouzels.
+Winter thrushes, redwings and fieldfares feast among the berried rowan trees, sometimes with ring ouzels.

 Carpets of mosses and lichens are at their best at this time of year too.

-Take time out and discover the beauty of Drumlamph Wood, one of the few remaining ancient woods in Northern Ireland.
+Discover the beauty of Drumlamph Wood, one of the few remaining ancient woods in Northern Ireland.
 Just outside Maghera, the wood lies adjacent to the Sperrin Hills Area of Outstanding Natural Beauty and is, unquestionably, a beauty in its own right.
-Drumlamph Wood has been traced back as far as 1599 and was once part of the extensive oak forest of Killetra in south-east County Londonderry.
+Drumlamph Wood has been traced back as far as 1599, and was once part of the extensive oak forest of Killetra in south-east County Londonderry.